-This report (the "Report") contains the Non-Financial Statement of Ebro Foods, S.A. (the "Company") and is part of the Management Report in the Consolidated Annual Accounts of the Company, as parent of the Ebro multinational group (the "Ebro Group").
+This report (the "Report") contains the Non-Financial Statement of Ebro Foods, S.A. (the "Company") and is part of the Management Report in the Consolidated Annual Accounts of the Company, as parent of the Ebro multinational group (the "Ebro Group" or the "Group").